 Want to know how to optimize your new CRM setup?
-Start by finding a stellar CRM administrator on your team.
-Nearly 60% of Salesforce implementations are unsuccessful, always due in some part to an adoption problem.
-Rolling out a heavy new piece of software involves changing your employees’ processes, behavior and expectations.
+Start by finding a stellar CRM Salesforce administrator on your team.
+Nearly 60 percent of Salesforce implementations are unsuccessful, always due in some part to an adoption problem.
+Rolling out a heavy new piece of software involves changing your employees’ processes, behavior, and expectations.

 Having an internal champion to shepherd it through can make a substantial difference.

-How do you pick this person?
+How do you pick a Salesforce admin?